mgschwan/VRWorkout/README.md

 # VRWorkout
 Virtual reality workout game for Oculus Quest

+##What is this

+A virtual reality music workout game built with [Godot Engine](https://godotengine.org/)

 **DISCLAIMER: Use at your own risk!
 This game does not check if you bump into your surroundings.
 Since this is a physical workout game there is lot's of movement which bears the risk of injury.
 You acknowledge that this software is free and you are using it at your own risk**